BOS-Bae/Balance-indirect-reciprocity/README.md

 ## Eigenvector

-* eig_nr.jl : code for diagonalization of the transition matrix, where there is no self-loop.

-* L6_eig.cpp : code (Stern Judigng rule) to conduct power-method including self-loop.

-* L4_eig.cpp :  code (L4 rule) to conduct power-method including self-loop from $t=0$.

-* L6_eig_r.cpp / L4_eig_r.cpp : codes to conduct power-method including self-loop from $t=t_0 \ne 0$.

-* L6_M.cpp / L4_M.cpp : codes to conduct power-method including self-loop and get each probability from one balanced state to other ones.
+The codes for conducting power-method to obtain stationary probability distribution and probability flow.

 ## Ising

-* kagome.jl : code for Monte Carlo simulation of Ising model with three-spin interaction on kagome lattice.
+The codes for Monte Carlo simulation of Ising model with three-spin interaction on various lattice structures.

+The Hamiltonian of each model is as follows:

 $$
 H=-\sum_{\Delta_{ijk}} \sigma_i \sigma_j \sigma_k